Sponsored by Red Dot

-Grotto: Thank you for sharing these thoughts, and thank you for joining me today.
+Grotto: Thank you for joining me once again, Michael.

 Grotto: Red Dot is the best technology-enabled acquisition solution for hospital self-pay motor vehicle accident accounts.
 Hospitals can now leverage Red Dot’s solution to improve their bottom-line revenue while dramatically improving their patient relationships by avoiding debt collection activities.
 Red Dot: Good for hospitals, good for patients.
 To learn more, visit reddotmgmt.com.

 FinThrive vice president Jonathan Wiik mentioned in the first episode of this series that stay interviews are important in addressing staff retention.
 With physicians in particular, Schaff recommends those stay interviews start right away.